 At a Glance

-The Sorbonne, founded in 1257 and the second oldest university in Europe, has evolved into fourteen different universities, including the following which are open to Brown program participants.
+The Sorbonne, founded in 1257 and the second oldest university in Europe, has evolved into fifteen different universities, including the following which are open to Brown program participants.
 Tutors are available throughout the year to help students improve their writing, prepare for oral presentations or make sure science basics are adequate.

-- Paris I emphasizes art history, history, and political science;
+- Paris I emphasizes visual arts, art history, economics, history, and political science.

 - Paris VIII offers a wide range of courses in the humanities and social sciences, often from an interdisciplinary perspective.

 It is possible to combine study at two Paris universities at the same time, and enrollment at specialized schools, like l'École spéciale d'architecture (for architecture classes) or l'Institut catholique de Paris (for religious studies) is also possible.

 Students need to obtain 27-30 ECTS (European Credit Transfer System) credits, six (6) of which are carried by the pro-seminar.
 For the remaining 21-24 credits, students enroll in the university or universities which best meet(s) their academic needs.

 This mandatory seminar is launched during orientation and continues on an individual basis throughout the semester.
 The course aims to facilitate students' immersion in France and more particularly in Paris (academic, social, political, and cultural life) and to help students deepen their knowledge and understanding of French society.
 Students explore a theme or aspect of contemporary French society through an individual research project.

 Students choose four to six (typically five) courses from University of Paris offerings.
 Actual course offerings often are not posted until just before the semester begins, and final course registration takes place in Paris.
 Because this is a direct enrollment program and specific courses may not be offered by the host institution each semester, students need to be flexible with their course selections.